DanAdewole/Muscial-TIme-Machine/README.md

 Spotipy was used to create a Spotify Playlist with the songs extracted.

 With this, even if you are a Baby Boomer or a Gen X, you can create a playlist of the top songs in your childhood using this program.

-The code looks messy but this is just for practice.
-Will be revamped later.
-Main thing is that it works now.